-The mild Zn deficiency treatment is more suitable to reveal genetic variation underlying plants response to Zn nutrition with higher heritability for most traits in comparison to the other treatments (Table 1).
-The disadvantage of using this mild treatment was that plants were 10 days older than in the severe Zn deficiency treatment, resulting in the initiation of flowering in some accessions.
-Such change in development could include remobilization of minerals from older to younger organs (e.g. from rosette leaves to developing fruits), however, Waters and Grusak (2008) previously showed that the contribution of remobilization is probably less than 10% of the seed mineral content, so we considered this not much of a disturbing factor.
-In addition, this treatment seems better in representing Zn deficient conditions likely to be encountered by A. thaliana in nature, with an average Zn concentration in leaves of 26 ppm in comparison to 18 ppm in the severe Zn deficiency treatment.
-To support this, Ghandilyan et al. (2012) observed leaf average Zn concentration of 40 ppm when using a Zn deficient and nutrient-poor soil originating from Eskisehir, Central Anatolia in Turkey to grow the A. thaliana Ler x Cvi RIL population.
-Furthermore, the harshness of the severe Zn deficiency treatment seems to be beyond the genetic capacity of most accessions to tolerate based on the extensive chlorosis displayed by nearly all accessions in this treatment and their very low average leaf Zn concentration, which was within or below the minimum Zn concentration range of 15-20 ppm required for growth as suggested by Marschner (1995).
+thaliana response to Zn deficiency conditions and endorsing this panel of representative accessions as a valuable resource to study the plant response and tolerance to Zn deficiency.
+The response of A. thaliana to Zn deficiency has previously been examined in the Ler×Cvi recombinant inbred line (RIL) population, in which a large variation in SDW and Zn concentration was observed (Ghandilyan et al., 2012).
+The mild Zn deficiency treatment is more suitable to reveal genetic variation underlying a plant's response to Zn nutrition, with higher heritability for most traits in comparison with the other treatments (Table 1).
+The disadvantage of using this mild treatment was that plants were 10 d older than in the severe Zn deficiency treatment, resulting in the initiation of flowering in some accessions.
+Such a change in development could include remobilization of minerals from older to younger organs (e.g. from rosette leaves to developing fruits); however, Waters and Grusak (2008) previously showed that the contribution of remobilization is probably <10% of the seed mineral content, so we considered this not much of a disturbing factor.
+In addition, this treatment seems better in representing Zn-deficient conditions likely to be encountered by A. thaliana in nature, with an average Zn concentration in leaves of 26 ppm in comparison with 18 ppm in the severe Zn deficiency treatment.
+To support this, Ghandilyan et al. (2012) observed leaf average Zn concentration of 40 ppm when using a Zn-deficient and nutrient-poor soil originating from Eskisehir, Central Anatolia in Turkey to grow the A. thaliana Ler×Cvi RIL population.
+Furthermore, the harshness of the severe Zn deficiency treatment seems to be beyond the genetic capacity of most accessions to tolerate, based on the extensive chlorosis displayed by nearly all accessions in this treatment and their very low average leaf Zn concentration, which was within or below the minimum Zn concentration range of 15-20 ppm required for growth as suggested by Marschner (1995).